 An ITP diagnosis is sometimes associated with an infection and antibiotics can raise the platelet count.
 There has been considerable research on the success of antibiotics used to treat H-pylori in those diagnosed with ITP.
 The eradication of other infections can also raise the platelet count.

-Used to achieve a temporary elevation of the platelet count, the treatment can be repeated for a more extended remedy.
-The shorter infusion time and often lower cost is an advantage over IVIg.
-Win Rho SDF and Rhophylac are approved for the treatment of ITP in the US.
+Used to achieve a temporary elevation of the platelet count, this treatment can be repeated for a more extended remedy.
+The shorter infusion time and often lower cost is an advantage over IVIg for some.

 B-cell depletion by a monoclonal antibody (anti-CD20, rituximab) has not been approved by the FDA to treat ITP, although it has become a widely used treatment choice.
 It works by disabling and changing B-cells, a type of white blood cell.
 Other anti-CD20 options are in clinical trials.